Skip to Main Content

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transportation, and per diems.
-They coordinate arrivals and departures within Canada, handle last-minute changes, and ensure all travel documentation is complete.
+Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
+They set up arrivals and departures within Canada, handle last-minute changes, and make sure all travel records is complete.

 Do your coordinators speak English?

-Yes, all our coordinators are fluent English speakers, with many also fluent in French for Quebec-based productions.
-They communicate effectively with both international crews and local Canadian vendors across all provinces.
+Yes, all our coordinators are fluent English speakers, with many also fluent in French for Quebec-based shoots.
+They communicate effectively with both global crews and local Canadian vendors across all provinces.

 ACT 04 — On Set